-Eduard Mohr (1828 - 1876) was the first German explorer to reach the Victoria Falls, in 1870, 15 years after Livingstone.
+Eduard Mohr (1828 - 1876) (also known as Edward Mohr) was the first German explorer to reach the Victoria Falls, in 1870, 15 years after Livingstone.
 A competent botanist, entomologist, zoologist and mapmaker, his book is a classic of Victorian travel in Southern Africa.
 As a sportsman, Mohr travelled to the Victoria Falls partly for the sake of hunting, partly in the hope of making geographical discoveries.

 To The Victoria Falls Of The Zambesi by Eduard Mohr (1876) As a sportsman, Mohr travelled to the Victoria Falls partly for the sake of hunting, partly in the hope of making geographical discoveries.
 After landing at Cape Town, he and his companions ventured into the interior, crossing the Tugela River and enjoying a wide variety of sport.